amondal8/VPRTS/README.md

 3.python3 -m pip install -r requirements.txt
 Link to refer - https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

+**Note:** - Kindly update the credentials and file path as per your system.
+Path and credentials that needs to be updated have been commented with "#Add your credentials/path"

 **Step1:** Run the "runner1.py" file.
 This creates a dataset using the provided dataset id (has to be unique) and fills up the following tables: "userstory_datasettable", "tc_datasettable".
 This also sets the business value for each user story using a random function which has right skewed distribution.

 **Step2:** Run the "runner2.py" file.
 This fills up the "us_tc_map" table based on an adjacency matrix which is computed everytime this file is run.